RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ### Log Details
 - When a user clicks on the title of the lab log post, they are brought to the Log Details page for the selected log post.
-Here the user is shown a full description of the log post, its full description, items required, steps to perform.
+Here the user is shown a full description of the log post, its full description, items required, steps to perform and the category to which it belongs.
+If no category is defined, none will appear.
 - This page will be show also the number of likes and all the comments the log post has received irrespective of the user being signed-in or signed-out.
 - But the Edit and Delete button and comments input boxes will be visible to different users differently.
 The features that would be accessible to the user is described below: